maths/moodle-qtype_stack/doc/en/Developer/Unit_tests.md

     timer(all)$

 This adds all user-defined functions to the timer list.
-Then to access your data:

-Execute your command(s).
+To time a single command

+    ev(timer_info(abs_replace), simp);

+To profile all user-defined commands execute.

     simp:true$
     T:timer_info()$